Her body was attacking her brain

 (CNN)Emily Gavigan was convinced that a nearby truck was following her.
 Someone was after her.

-She was a sophomore at the University of Scranton in January 2009 when the "bizarre" behavior began, said her father, Bill.
+She was a sophomore at the University of Scranton ina January 2009 when the "bizarre" behavior began, said her father, Bill.

 Her parents noticed that she had been rambling, not making any sense.
 At one point, she called her family and friends to warn them: Something terrible was going to happen to all of them.